It’s here – The Cloverfield Paradox is out now on Netflix.

 The general consensus?

-It seems that The Cloverfield Paradox has the seeds of a good idea… but it just doesn’t go anywhere worth going.
+It seems this movie has the seeds of a good idea… but it just doesn’t go anywhere worth going.
 The plot is laughably flat with a lot of missed opportunities.
 And it seems many viewers are finding a lack of creativity to be the film’s biggest crime.

-Considering the reception of Cloverfield and 10 Cloverfield Lane this is a crying shame.
+Considering the reception of the previous movies this is a crying shame.

 And it looks as though The Cloverfield Paradox has already fallen flat.